 Panama Canal Authority

-- Acting for First Abu Dhabi Bank in the Qatar Financial Centre Courts.
+- Acted for First Abu Dhabi Bank in the Qatar Financial Centre Court of Appeal.

 Baker Botts (UK) LLP

 Baker Botts (UK) LLP is particularly prominent on construction disputes for international energy clients, acting on both the contractor and developer side.
 Led by Stuart Jordan, the team's specialism resides in disputes concerning LNG and oil and gas.
 Jordan has strong experience of cross-border disputes and is noted for his work in the Middle East.
 Poupak Anjomshoaa provides expertise in the fields of petrochemicals and power projects.

 Other key lawyers:

 SCF Managements Services (Cyprus) LTD

 Gore Street Capital Limited; and Gore Street Energy Storage Fund